2010 Toyota 4Runner Interior

 The Toyota 4Runner provides 9.0 cubic feet with its optional third row in use, which isn't likely to even accommodate a big grocery trip.
 With just the first and second rows in use, it provides 46.3 cubic feet.
 That expands to 88.8 cubic feet with the second and third rows folded down.
 A sliding rear cargo deck with under-floor storage box is standard on Limited and Trail models and optional on SR5 models.

 The 4Runner's cargo dimensions are just average for a midsize SUV.
 However, they compare well against other off-roaders.
 The Jeep Grand Cherokee, for example, provides only a maximum of 67.4 cubic feet.
-On the other hand, the GMC Acadia (a crossover without off-road abilities) provides a whopping 116.9 cubic feet max and a much more practical 24.1 cubic feet behind its third row.
+On the other hand, the GMC Acadia (a crossover without off-road abilities) provides up to 116.9 cubic feet max and a much more practical 24.1 cubic feet behind its third row.

 To see how the 4Runner handles cargo, check out our 4Runner video.